Finite Strain Homogenization Using a Reduced Basis and Efficient Sampling: Sampling

 \end{Proposition}

-The choice of the dilatational samples is relatively straight-forward.
+The choice of the dilatational samples is relatively straightforward.
 For many common materials, the expected range of $\ol{J}$ is rather narrow, so a few equisized or adaptive sub-intervals around $\ol{J}=1$ deliver sufficient resolution.

 For the space of unimodular s.p.d. matrices representing $\widehat{\olfU}\in\widehat{\ol{\cU}}$, basic results of Lie group theory can be exploited.
 We restrict to stating well-known facts that are necessary at this point.
 For more details, the interested reader is referred to standard text books, such as \cite{faraut2008}. \begin{corollary} Let